FORUMS

 Click here if you are having trouble downloading or viewing or using the above document

-NOTE: You will need WINZIP installed on your computer to unpack and view this document, which is available from http://www.winzip.com.
-You will also need to download and install the free Adobe Acrobat Reader version 4.0 or higher from the Adobe website at http://www.adobe.com in order to view or print the document.
+NOTE: You will need a decompression utility on your computer to unpack and view this document.
+Decompression utilities are built in to all versions of Windows from XP on, so this shouldn't be a problem.
+You will also need to download and install the free Adobe Acrobat Reader version 7.0 or higher from the Adobe website at http://www.adobe.com in order to view or print the document.
 If you don't update to the very latest Acrobat reader, then you may get errors opening or reading the document.
-We recommend that you also click on the "Show/Hide Navigation Pane" button in the left portion of your screen in order to simplify navigating around in this document.
+We recommend that you also show the "Bookmarks Pane" in the left portion of your screen in order to simplify navigating around in this document using the table of contents.

 Below is a complete outline of the content of this very extensive work: